Kris Boyd (American football)

-Kris Boyd (born September 12, 1996) is an American football cornerback for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Texas and was selected by the Vikings in the seventh round of the 2019 NFL Draft.
+Kris Boyd (born September 12, 1996) is an American professional football cornerback for the New York Jets of the National Football League (NFL).
+He played college football for the Texas Longhorns and was selected by the Minnesota Vikings in the seventh round of the 2019 NFL draft.

-High school career
+Early life

 Boyd attended Gilmer High School in Gilmer, Texas, where he played both running back and defensive back under current UTSA Roadrunners head coach Jeff Traylor.
-As a sophomore in 2012, he was chosen "Offensive Newcomer of the Year" in District 16-3A after rushing for 1,276 yards and 19 touchdowns and recording 18 tackles and one forced fumble on defense, helping lead Gilmer to a 14-2 record.
-In his junior season, he was tabbed first-team All-District 16-3A as Gilmer had an 11-2 record, including a 5-1 district mark, and an appearance in the 3A Division 2 regional playoffs in 2013.
+As a sophomore in 2012, he was chosen "Offensive Newcomer of the Year" in District 16-3A after rushing for 1,276 yards and 19 touchdowns and recording 18 tackles and one forced fumble on defense, helping lead Gilmer to a 14–2 record.
+In his junior season, he was tabbed first-team All-District 16-3A as Gilmer had an 11–2 record, including a 5–1 district mark, and an appearance in the 3A Division 2 regional playoffs in 2013.
 Boyd totaled 1,052 rushing yards and 808 receiving yards (31 total touchdowns) on offense as a senior.
-He also recorded 43 tackles, two interceptions, four pass breakups and one fumble recovery on defense, leading Gilmer to a 16-0 record and the 4A Division 2 state championship.
+He also recorded 43 tackles, two interceptions, four pass breakups and one fumble recovery on defense, leading Gilmer to a 16–0 record and the 4A Division 2 state championship.
 Following his senior season, he was selected to participate in the 2015 U.S. Army All-America Bowl.

 Boyd was also a standout track and field performer at Gilmer.
-As a senior, he was a member of the 4x200-meter relay unit that set a record at the 2015 UIL 4A state meet (1:25.49).
+As a senior, he was a member of the 4 × 200-meter relay unit that set a record at the 2015 UIL 4A state meet (1:25.49).
 He was also the runner-up in the 100 meters at that meet with a time of 10.58 seconds.

 College career

 Boyd played four seasons as a defensive back for the Texas Longhorns.
 He appeared in 51 games and made 33 starts.
-Boyd became a starter at cornerback for the Longhorns during his sophomore season, when he started the final eight games of the season and fished sixth on the team with 51 tackles along with an interception, five pass breakups, two forced fumbles, and two fumble recoveries.
+Boyd became a starter at cornerback for the Longhorns during his sophomore season, when he started the final eight games of the season and finished sixth on the team with 51 tackles along with an interception, five pass breakups, two forced fumbles, and two fumble recoveries.
 He collected 191 tackles (141 solo) with four interceptions, 40 passes defended, four forced fumbles and three fumble recoveries.
-He was named second-team All-Big 12 by the Associated Press after his junior season, when he made 57 tackles with two interceptions and 15 pass breakups.
+He was named second-team All-Big 12 Conference by the Associated Press after his junior season, when he made 57 tackles with two interceptions and 15 pass breakups.
 As a senior in 2018, Boyd made 54 tackles, including 4.5 for loss, with one sack first and 15 passes defensed and was named first-team All-Big 12.
 He was invited to play in the Senior Bowl following his senior season.